AotinianoZ/webaoz2/content/blog/spoonful-series/01-spoonful.md

 ---
 date: "2021-12-26"
 draft: false
-excerpt: Read data and verify structure is the most important step in data science, in this first post I am going to show you how to do it with data from Institute of Geological, Metallurgic and Mining relate to Enviromental Base Line (Water Resource)
+excerpt: Tha artificial intelligence change all in te way to evaluate and work with data, moreover the necessity to have a good automated reports and analysis of geological complex features.
+In this part I am going to explain and teach you the process to prepare your own machine learning structure applied to geology
-subtitle: ""
+subtitle: "Artificial Neuronal Networks in Geology"
-title: Read and Structure
+title: Machine Learning in Geological Hazards
 weight: 1
 links:
 - icon: door-open